 Care Instructions and Warranty

-It is important to dry your mattress protector carefully so the waterproof properties stay intact and you keep your protector warranty valid.
+It is important to dry the mattress protector carefully so the waterproof properties stay intact and to keep the protector warranty valid.

 The 15-year warranty on the mattress protector is for products purchased after November 29, 2016.
 All other products purchased before that date have a 10-year warranty.